markksantos/Custom-MacOS-Folders/README.md

 ## Similar Projects on Github🎨

-The project that inspired me to start this project is a similar project by [Amin Shariati](https://github.com/shariati) called [OS-Folder-Icons](https://github.com/shariati/OS-Folder-Icons) which contains more icons for Mac, Windows, and Linux 💻.
+The project that inspired me to start this project is a similar project by [Amin Shariati](https://github.com/shariati) and [Sarah](https://www.linkedin.com/in/ghanbarzadeh/) called [OS-Folder-Icons](https://github.com/shariati/OS-Folder-Icons) which contains more icons for Mac, Windows, and Linux 💻.

 I also used most of his readme.md file as a template to this one, so make sure to have a look at this project too 👍.